 I am passionate about Talking Dogs® Rally and love meeting like-minded people who enjoy having fun with their pet dogs in a non-pressured environment.

 Tanya Butler – in her own words……

-  I have competed in Obedience, Flyball, Talking Dogs (TD) Rally and Kennel Club (KC) Rally as well as

-  training my little working cocker spaniel, Flick, as a Search and Rescue Dog.
-I now breed and hope

-  to show my Cavalier King Charles Spaniels, Meggie and Hoopa, as well as working my border collie,
+I have competed in Obedience, Flyball, Talking Dogs (TD) Rally and Kennel Club (KC) Rally as well as training my little working cocker spaniel, Flick, as a Search and Rescue Dog.
+I now breed and hope to show my Cavalier King Charles Spaniel Meggie, as well as working my border collie, Viva, in Obedience.

-  Viva, in Obedience.
-Flick is pretty much retired from competition now, but occasionally still

-  competes in TD Rally in veteran levels.
 I am a KC and TD Rally judge.
-I have experience in teaching

-  pet dog owners in basic obedience, competition Obedience, KC and TD Rally, Scentwork, Search and

-  Tracking as well as gundogs.
+I have experience in teaching pet dog owners in basic obedience, competition Obedience, KC and TD Rally, Scentwork, Search and Tracking as well as gundogs.

 Rhia Butler – in her own words….